adl/seminator-docker/README.md

    user@b5d1c544c0df:~$ exit
    ```

-   NOTE: Using the `--rm=true` option causes Docker to cleanup the container instance on exit, meaning that any files you create in the container will be lost.
+   NOTE: Using the `--rm=true` option causes Docker to remove the container instance on exit, meaning that any files you create in the container will be lost.
 If you do not use this option (the default is `--rm=false`) you can restart a previously exited container with `sudo docker start -a b5d1c544c0df`.
 The container's name (in this example `b5d1c544c0df`) is displayed in the prompt of the shell, but can also be found with `sudo docker ps -a`.

 2. Running a non-interactive command in the docker image